Will Biden's tax plans bring Ireland's aviation leasing back down to earth?

 For decades Ireland has been flying high as the undisputed global leader in aircraft financing and leasing thanks to a long history in the industry and the republic's corporate culture, but does a global tax reform deal currently afoot threaten to bring it down to earth?
 Alejandro Gonzalez considers the prospects for tax change.

-Ireland has been at the centre of the global aircraft leasing industry for nearly half a century, a business that started with Ryanair's founder Tony Ryan, then an Aer Lingus manager, who started out subleasing two company planes, before setting up his own company, GPA (Guinness Peat Aviation) operating out of Shannon Airport.
+Ireland has been at the centre of the global aircraft leasing industry for nearly half a century.
+The story begins with Ryanair's Tony Ryan, then an Aer Lingus manager, who started out subleasing two company planes, before setting up his own company in 1974, GPA (Guinness Peat Aviation) operating out of Shannon Airport.

 Ryan's business plan was simple, offer aircraft leasing as a way of opening up aviation to second-tier airlines who would struggle to get a look-in in an otherwise prohibitively expensive industry.